ahotzler/Nagios-NRPE-Dynamic-IP-Update/README.md

 If for some reason things aren't working, you can check the variables being passed to Nagios by simply uncommenting the echo's within the scripts.

-### AVAILABILITY

-This script can be found at https://github.com/drsprite/nagios-nrpe-dynamic-ip-update